nainiayoub/java-notes/README.md

 ## Why do we need default constructor in Java classes?
 * The compiler automatically provides a public no-argument constructor for any class without constructors.
 This is called the __default constructor__.
 * This default constructor initializes the variables of the class with their respective default values (null for objects, 0.0 for float and double, false for boolean, 0 for byte, short, int and, long).

+## Can we inherit a Constructor?
+* Constructors are not inherited.
+They are called implicitly or explicitly by the child constructor.
+* A subclass inherits all the members (fields, methods, and nested classes) from its superclass.
+Constructors are not members, so they are not inherited by subclasses, but the constructor of the superclass can be invoked from the subclass.